-Find Your Portland , OR Care Advisor
+Find Your Portland OR , OR Care Advisor

 Residential memory care in Portland, OR, provides seniors experiencing memory loss or dementia with room and board in a safe and supportive environment.
 Specially trained staff assist with activities of daily living (ADLs) and provide continuous supervision.
 They also arrange activities and programs specifically designed to help promote cognitive and physical well-being among residents.
 Often, a memory care residence will be part of a larger assisted living community.
 However, memory care services can also be provided in a licensed stand-alone memory care facility.